imrkk/NewsApp/README.md

 # NewsApp

-  https://zesty-cat-1056ff.netlify.app/  ----> Tap here to see the project
+  https://zesty-cat-1056ff.netlify.app/  Tap here for a quick review of my project.